HardGen/kotlin/README.md

 7. How to override properties and functions.
 8. What visibility modifiers are.
 9. What a delegate is and how to use the by delegate.

+## Use function types and lambda expressions in Kotlin
+### What you'll learn
+1. How to define a function with lambda syntax.
+2. How to store functions in variables.
+3. How to pass functions as arguments to other functions.
+4. How to return functions from other functions.
+5. How to use nullable function types.
+6. How to make lambda expressions more concise.
+7. What a higher-order function is.
+8. How to use the repeat() function.